magentabusiness/magentabusiness.github.io/docs/mqtt-broker/install/docker.md

 - `restart: always` - automatically start TBMQ in case of system reboot and restart in case of failure;
 - `SECURITY_MQTT_BASIC_ENABLED: "true"` - enables MQTT basic security. **Note**: by default security is disabled.

-**Note**: In case the TBMQ is being installed on the same host where ThingsBoard is already running, the following issue can be seen:
+**Note**: In case the TBMQ is being installed on the same host where IoT Hub is already running, the following issue can be seen:

 ```
 Error response from daemon: ...
 Bind for 0.0.0.0:1883 failed: port is already allocated